jonathanwkelly/home/posts/monads.markdown

 If this is all new to you, it might seem like a lot of weird stuff.
 But if you look at the actual definitions, it's very little (and very simple) code.

-I have only covered two monad implementations here --- two of the most mundane ones --- but the reason the monad interface exists is that it's an incredibly common pattern.
+I have only covered two monad implementations here---two of the most mundane ones---but the reason the monad interface exists is that it's an incredibly common pattern.
 Lots of things that may look completely different at first glance end up having monad implementations.

 What this lets us do is write code that work for *all monads*, letting us re-use code in different scenarios.